For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 Perhaps the most novel of the remote undertakings is the “friends and family” commune at a hotel in Orlando, where athlete confidantes have been invited by NBC in four-night waves.

 Every night throughout the Games they will watch the competition in a giant ballroom after mingling at outdoor activities throughout the day.
 Camera-people will be assigned to the family members, and interactions broadcast on air.
-What is lost by not seeing Michael Phelps’ toddler son cheering him on from the stands or the viral-worthy specter of Aly Raisman’s parents entering various states of audience-based coaching will, organizers hope, be remedied by the opportunity to see a slew of athlete loved ones all nervously watching together, a kind of high-stakes Little League Bleachers.
+What is lost by not seeing Michael Phelps’s toddler son cheering him on from the stands or the viral-worthy specter of Aly Raisman’s parents entering various states of audience-based coaching will, organizers hope, be remedied by the opportunity to see a slew of athletes’ loved ones all nervously watching together, a kind of high-stakes Little League Bleachers.

 "In the past the effort to get crowds involved has happened naturally — it hasn’t been a concerted effort to drill down and get atmosphere,” said Lee Ann Gschwind, an NBC producer overseeing the project.
 “But I hope we can bring a little more intimacy this way.”